telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 Context availability management functionality (i.e. operations to register Context Providers) is still to be implemented for NGSIv2.
 However, you can [register providers using NGSIv1 operations](context_providers.md) and have your NGSIv2-based updates and queries being forwarded to Context Providers, getting the response in NGSIv2.
-Internally (between orion and the context provider), the forwarded message and its corresponding response are done using NGSIv1.
+The forwarded message in the CB to CPr communication, and its response, is done using NGSIv1.

 However, the following considerations have to be taken into account: